Software-Engineering-Group-UP/SWORDS-template/collect_users/methods/github_org_commit/README.md

 ```
 You can find the organisation names after executing [GitHub Search](methods/github_search) and filtering csv files with organiszation
 The collected GitHub user identifiers are stored in the results folder.
+This command will create ``<orgnisation_name>.csv`` in results folder.
+Comabine all files manually before merging and enriching them.

 ## License